25+ Tearing Paper Activities: Turn Ripping into Play & Learning

 Toddlers are just beginning to understand sorting and classifying.
 Different types of paper or colors of paper can become the sorting objects.

 First, you can choose specific colors or types of paper to sort.
 Then tape a piece of each color/type to the bottom of a muffin tin.
-Toddlers can rip pages of paper and place pieces into the matching spots.
+Kids can rip pages of paper and place pieces into the matching spots.
 You can also set out colored bowls for toddlers to sort matching colors into.

 Wet Paper Tearing